barrett370/Y4-Diss/site/content/posts/week2.md

 draft: false
 ---

-This week I have been mainly gathering and reading academic papers surrounding GAs, Swarm Algorithms, QGAs and any reasearch applying these areas onto routing or network optimisation.
+This week I have been mainly gathering and reading academic papers surrounding GAs, Swarm Algorithms, QGAs and any research applying these areas onto routing or network optimisation.

 I have started using Zotoro to keep track of any papers I have found.
 I am annotating papers as I read them so as to help me when I come to reference certain sections.